mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

 Translator
 ----------
-:class:`~uds.translator.translator.Translator` is the high level interface that can be used to build :ref:`diagnostic messages <knowledge-base-diagnostic-message>` and decode information carries by them.
+:class:`~uds.translator.translator.Translator` is the high level interface that can be used to build :ref:`diagnostic messages <knowledge-base-diagnostic-message>` and decode information carried by them.

 - Configuration: